By Amy Hunt

 Yes, year round from Monday to Sunday you can visit the publicly open parts of the royal home.

-The residence has actually been closed to the public for the last three months, but Historic Royal Palaces, who manage the section open to the public, have recent announced that the Palace is reopening.
+The residence has been closed to the public for much of 2020, but Historic Royal Palaces, who manage the section open to the public, announced that Kensington Palace would reopen to visitors on 30th July.
+And following a temporary closure in winter, tickets are now available to book again.

 Included within your ticket price (£15.30 for adults and £7.60 for children), are various exhibitions, including one of Princess Diana's wardrobe, and various activities for kids.
 You can also explore the King's State Apartments, and the King's Gallery, as well as parts of the gardens.